World

 Share

 The involvement of these armed groups in the gold trade has led to increased violence and insecurity.
-Clashes between rival factions over control of mining sites have resulted in numerous casualties and of populations.
+Clashes between rival factions over control of mining sites have resulted in numerous casualties and displacement of local populations.
 The presence of armed groups in mining areas also deters legitimate investors and hampers the development of a formal mining industry, depriving governments of potential tax revenues.
 In Mali, for example, the informal gold trade is estimated to produce over 50 tons of gold annually, valued at approximately $2 billion.
-However, much of this wealth remains untapped by the state to the dominance of illicit actors.
+However, much of this wealth remains untapped by the state due to the dominance of illicit actors.

-Efforts to regulate the gold trade have been with challenges.
+Efforts to regulate the gold trade have been met with challenges.
 The vast and often inaccessible mining areas make it difficult for authorities to enforce laws and ensure that gold is mined and traded legally.
 Additionally, the high demand for gold, both locally and internationally, creates a lucrative market that incentivizes continued illicit activities.
-The lack of traceability in the gold supply further complicates efforts to identify and cut funding sources for armed groups.
+The lack of traceability in the gold supply chain further complicates efforts to identify and cut off funding sources for armed groups.

 The situation in the Sahel underscores the complex interplay between natural resource exploitation and conflict.
 While gold has the potential to contribute positively to the region’s development, its current role in financing armed groups highlights the need for comprehensive strategies that address both economic and security challenges.
 Without such integrated approaches, the cycle of violence and instability is likely to persist, further hindering the prospects for peace and prosperity in the Sahel.